khilscher/xboot/README.md

 ## Setup

-1. Generate the root and intermediate certificates by following the **Generating Certificates for XBoot.Server** instructions below.
+1. Generate your root and intermediate certificate by following the **Generating Certificates for XBoot.Server** instructions below.
+The intermediate certificate will be the **signing** certificate.
+1. Update your local.setting.json following the  **App Settings** instructions below.
+1. Save your intermediate certificate and private key in the location you specified in the previous step.
 1. Deploy the **XBoot.Server** Azure Function, either to Azure or you can run it locally to test.
+When deploying to Azure, ensure the settings you configured in the ```local.settings.json``` are in your Function App **Application Settings**.
 1. Once the **XBoot.Server** Azure Function is deployed, copy the Azure Function **REST endpoint URL** and paste it into the ```xbootUri``` in the ```XBoot.SampleClient Program.cs``` file.
 1. Create an **Azure IoT Hub**.
 1. Create an **Azure DPS** instance.
 Copy the **ID Scope** into ```idScope``` in the ```XBoot.SampleClient Program.cs``` file.
 1. Link the DPS instance to your IoT Hub.